CloudCompare/CloudComPy/README.md

 (see below for the corresponding building instructions).
 As CloudComPy is under development and not yet fully stabilized, these instructions and the link are subject to change from time to time...

+**This binary works only on Windows 10, and with Anaconda3 as described below, not anywhere else!**

 You need a recent installation of Anaconda3.

 You need to create an environment for CloudComPy in Anaconda3, with the Anaconda3 prompt console: